A sense of the past

-Along with the weekend living history program, we host an outdoor summer concert series from June through August, a re-creation in June of a Civil War engagement known as Gilmor’s Raid, and a Christmas in the Village event for members.
+Along with the weekend living history program, we host an outdoor summer concert series from June through August, a re-creation in June of a Civil War engagement known as Gilmor’s Raid, an 18th century encampment and market fair in October, and a Christmas in the Village event for members.

 Our Gift Shop is a great place to shop for unique, reasonably priced goods that include a few items made by our own crafters.
 The shop is located in the McCourtney building and is open on weekends from 1-4 p.m. and during special events.
 Stop in and browse–you’ll be glad you did!

-Educational field trips to Jerusalem Mill Village enhance the K-12 social studies curriculum with hands-on and other history activities, and are just plain fun.
-Please contact Glenn Porter at 410-877-0080 to arrange a tour at reasonable per-person fees.
+Educational field trips to Jerusalem Mill Village enhance the grade 4-12 social studies curriculum with hands-on and other history activities, and are just plain fun.
+Please contact the Education coordinator at 410-877-0080 to arrange a tour at reasonable per-person fees.

 Our activities and events, as well as the beauty of the park itself, attract several thousand visitors annually.
 Check our Events page for special event scheduling and admission details.

 Gunpowder Falls State Park hiking trails come through the village.
 Jerusalem Mill Village connects to miles of trails along the the Little Gunpowder River.
 Jerusalem Mill is the Gunpowder Falls State Park Headquarters.

 In the Village, there are three visitor and two handicapped hard-top parking spaces in the driveway in front of the Jerusalem Mill.
 Additionally, there are 24 car and two bus/trailer hard-top Visitor’s spaces across the street and just North of the Blacksmith shop.
 This lot is large enough for a school bus to turn around.